 According to Dr. Edwards, about 30% of patients who need neurorehabilitation do not receive therapy due to a lack of transportation and resources.
 Others who do receive rehabilitation must continue on their own after completing outpatient visits to get better outcomes.
 Instead of leaving patients with a set of written instructions, home-based therapeutic gaming devices offer more stimulating and visual activities that encourage individuals to exercise harder and longer on their own, and the system can record their performance.

 That’s the premise behind the NeuroMotion, a portable gaming console from TRCare, Inc. that assists patients who experienced a stroke in recovering upper extremity functions in their own homes.
-Dr. Edwards was a principal investigator for a pivotal trial, collaborating with Dr. Steven Cramer at UCLA, where community-dwelling participants performed a series of arm mobility exercises at a gaming workstation.
+Dr. Edwards was a principal investigator for a pivotal trial, collaborating with Steven Cramer, MD, at the University of California, Los Angeles (UCLA), where community-dwelling participants performed a series of arm mobility exercises at a gaming workstation.
 The console features user-friendly buttons and dials and an attachable wand to select and interact with the therapeutic games.
 Patients can choose from the arcade and computer-based games such as Space Invaders and Whack-a-Mole as well as instructor-led exercise activities.
 The neurorehabilitation device also features Jeopardy-like cognitive games that ask questions regarding different aspects of patients’ health conditions.
 Game players receive immediate rewards in their activities while therapists can monitor patient performance and provide feedback in person or via video consultations.